Szilárd Suhajda: First Everest attempt

 In 2016, he announced he would take part in the first Hungarian attempt to summit Everest without supplemental oxygen.
 His climbing partner for the expedition would be Dávid Klein, a mountaineer who had attempted Everest eight times previously, and whom had accompanied him on his previous expeditions to K2.

 The self-financed Hungarian expedition set off in 2017.
 During the expedition, Szilárd fell ill while climbing Everest and had to abandon his summit attempt at 7,900m.
 At camp II, he began vomiting and was forced to come down the mountain.
-After suffering from stomach problems for three weeks, he lost 15 kilos.
+After suffering from stomach problems for three weeks, he lost 15 kilograms.

 In 2018, Szilárd attempted 8,080-metre Gasherbrum I and the 8,035-meter Gasherbrum II once again without supplemental oxygen or porters, but had to abandon his summit attempts due to poor weather.
 The failure of the expedition, coupled with the failure to summit on the previous Everest and K2 attempts, received criticism in Hungary.